DLR-RM/stable-baselines3/docs/guide/examples.rst

 ------------------------------------

-Normalizing input features may be essential to successful training of an RL agent (by default, images are scaled but not other types of input), for instance when training on `PyBullet <https://github.com/bulletphysics/bullet3/>`__ environments.
-For that, a wrapper exists and will compute a running average and standard deviation of input features (it can do the same for rewards).
+Normalizing input features may be essential to successful training of an RL agent (by default, images are scaled, but other types of input are not), for instance when training on `PyBullet <https://github.com/bulletphysics/bullet3/>`__ environments.
+For this, there is a wrapper ``VecNormalize`` that will compute a running average and standard deviation of the input features (it can do the same for rewards).

 .. note::

-	you need to install pybullet with ``pip install pybullet``
+	you need to install pybullet envs with ``pip install pybullet_envs_gymnasium``

 .. image:: ../_static/img/colab-badge.svg